hafeezhmha/goodminton/README.md

 1.  **Vercel Hosting**: The project runs as a Python serverless function hosted on Vercel.
 2.  **Flask Web Server**: A lightweight Flask app listens for incoming messages from Telegram via a webhook.
 3.  **Groq LLM Parser**: When you send a `/find` command, the query is first sent to the Groq API.
-The Llama 3 70b model (`llama3-70b-8192`) parses your text and converts it into structured data (date, start time, end time).
+The `llama3-70b-8192` model parses your text and converts it into structured data (date, start time, end time).
-4.  **Playo API**: The bot uses this structured data to query Playo's public API for available court booking slots.
+4.  **Unofficial Playo API**: The bot queries an unofficial, public Playo API endpoint (`/activity-public/list/location`) that lists all public "activities".
+5.  **Intelligent Filtering**: Since there is no official API for booking slots, the bot uses a custom filtering logic to sift through the activities.
+It identifies listings that are actually bookable court slots by filtering for activities that have a low number of participants (`joineeCount <= 1`) and are not skill-based games (`type: 0`).
-5.  **Telegram Bot**: The final, formatted, and sorted list of courts is sent back to you in your Telegram chat.
+6.  **Telegram Bot**: The final, formatted, and sorted list of courts is sent back to you in your Telegram chat.

 ## Setup Instructions